-If you’re in the performance marketing industry in 2018, you’ve noticed that major browsers have been making big changes to their privacy and security rules.
+If you’re in the performance marketing industry, you’ve noticed that major browsers have been making big changes to their privacy and security rules.
 And that means big changes for advertisers, networks, and publishers alike.

 Browser Updates: Safari, Chrome, and Firefox

 While the browser names remain different, Safari, Chrome, and Firefox all seem to be heading the same direction when it comes to privacy and security changes.
-For a browser-specific breakdown, see our previous post, What Apple’s Intelligent Tracking Prevention 2.0 (ITP) Means for Performance Marketing, and these recent blogs:
+For a browser-specific breakdown, see our previous post, What Apple’s Intelligent Tracking Prevention 2.0 (ITP) Means for Performance Marketing, and these articles:

 - Firefox: January 2018 – Mozilla releases broader tracker blocking